The thirst for novelty in the lifestyle can often seem unquenchable.

 - “Look how experienced these people are!”

-Instead of finding their own pace, these couples are trying to catch up with others.
+Instead of finding their own pace, these couples try to catch up with others.

-Couples that paused swinging may also have similar feelings as they make a comeback to the lifestyle.
+Couples that paused swinging may also have similar feelings as they return to the lifestyle.
 An overwhelming focus on how much there is to make up for can take the pleasure out of experiences and shift focus to rushing through them to get to the next big thing.

 However, even experienced swingers are not immune to FOMO and envy.
 Sometimes it is the need to pause that induces these feelings.